 The course of this Bachelor’s program is designed in a way to help learners understand the various dimensions and practices prevailed in Bhot Buddhism as well as under the Buddhism.
 For this purpose, the emphasis of the curriculum is twofold: to build up solid theoretical basis necessary for the practice of Bhot Buddhism and to enhance students’ operational skills through various activities.
 To pursue this aim, the curriculum tries to instill students with specific ethical values through various field exposures, professional supervision and constant reflection process in the course work.

 Candidates with second division in any Intermediate or equivalent degree (Higher Secondary School) from Gumba education are eligible to apply for the program.

 Admission takes place on semester basis and, to be eligible for any program, the applying candidate shall appear for a written entrance examination and a personal interview.
 The maximum number of BA-Bhot Buddhist Studies candidates accepted on semester basis is set to 45 students per class.
 Acceptance into Lumbini Buddhist University is based upon the Intermediate Degree Certificates scores, the past academic records and entrance examination scores.
 Following the selection examination process, a merit list will be published based on students’ past academic performance and entrance examination.

 For a successful application and admission in the Bachelor in Bhot Buddhist Studies program of the University, all the following steps must be met:

 - Duly completed and signed application form;

-- Attested copies of certificates and transcripts/mark-sheets of their intermediate or equivalent degree (Higher Secondary School) or 12 years studies from Gumba.
+- Attested copies of certificates and transcripts/mark sheets of their intermediate or equivalent degree (Higher Secondary School) or 12 years of studies from Gumba.

 - Payment receipt of the application fee for Bachelor in Bhot Buddhist Studies program.